evgmosme/examples/README.md

 ## High-Performance Trading System

-**Problem:** Building a system that can efficiently execute real-time trading strategies requires a robust architecture capable of handling live data streams and processing transactions within milliseconds.
+**Problem:** Building a system that can efficiently execute real-time, high-frequency trading strategies requires a robust architecture capable of handling live data streams and processing transactions within milliseconds.

 **Solution:** Built an event-driven framework where different modules communicate through a centralized event queue, allowing the system to process live data streams and execute transactions within 5 milliseconds.
 This approach demonstrates strong skills in designing scalable, high-performance systems.